 1. Bay of Kotor

 As the cliché goes, you’ll fall in love with Kotor the minute you lay your eyes upon it.
-The region has one of the most amazing mediterranean landscape you’ll ever see, with beautiful sea on one side and the spectacular mountains on the other.
+The region has one of the most amazing Mediterranean landscape you’ll ever see, with beautiful sea on one side and the spectacular mountains on the other.
 The turquoise green water is so clear that you can enjoy the minute marine life from outside; also a haven for scuba and snorkeling.
 In-fact the Bay of Kotor, a shining gem among Balkans’ attractions, is considered Europe’s southernmost fjord.

 At any given time you’ll see the sea dotted with fluttering mast of sail boats.
 If sailing is not your thing you also has an option of kayaking.